ANSSI-FR/rust-guide/src/en/07_ffi.md

 > ### Recommendation {{#check FFI-NOENUM | Do not use incoming Rust `enum` at FFI boundary}}
 >
 > In a secure Rust development, when interfacing with a foreign language,
-> the Rust code should not accept incoming values from Rust `enum` types.
+> the Rust code should not accept incoming values of type Rust `enum`.
 >
 > Exceptions include Rust `enum` types that are:
 >